 The mulberry leaf is nutrient-rich, sustainable food source for the bombyx mori moth.
 Silkworms who feed exclusively on mulberry leaves produce cocoons of fine, strong, and uniform color fibers.
 Mulberry silk is widely recognized as being the highest quality silk on the planet; it is known as the longest, strongest, and purest in color.
 In fact, a mulberry silk strand has been unraveled to nearly a mile in length.
 These strong, unbroken fibers make for smoother, softer material when woven.

 Mulberry silk is a natural fiber.
-It contains sericin, a protein produced by the silkworm, that makes it hypoallergenic, resistant to dust mites, and non-irritating to skin.
+It contains sericin, a protein produced by the silkworm.
+During the silk processing, the water-soluble protein sericin is removed.
+The protein retained in the silk is called fibroin, which is rich in 18 amino acids. that makes it hypoallergenic, resistant to dust mites, and non-irritating to skin.
 Mulberry silk fabric also has a unique structure that allows it to wick moisture and regulate body temperature.
 As we mentioned earlier, mulberry silk is particularly soft, smooth, and luxurious, especially when made in a charmeuse weave, which is soft and lustrous.

 What Is Mulberry Silk Used For?